 - Regimental Number: L386

 Charles’s pension card shows his widow’s address was 60 Queens Street, Walton, Suffolk (her parents address), so presumably moved back home after her husband died.
 Their children were aged 10, 9 and 5.
-Alice remarried in 1920 to the very recently widowed James Horsnell (a Blacksmith, 30 years her senior), but had already had one child with him whilst his first wife was still alive in May 1919.
-The had one more child in 1921 and lived in Hatfield Broad Oak, Essex (no where near Hadleigh).
+Alice remarried in 1920 to the very recently widowed James HORSNELL (a Blacksmith, 30 years her senior), but had already had one child with him whilst his first wife was still alive in May 1919.
+They had one more child in 1921 and lived in Hatfield Broad Oak, Essex (no where near Hadleigh).
 Alice died in 1964 in Suffolk aged 83 (her second husband had died some years previous in 1934 age 75).

 - Frederick William Adolphus Collins was born in 1875.
 He appears in the 1881 and 1891 censuses, but I loose track of him after this.

 - Flora Elizabeth Collins was born in 1877.
 She never married and died in 1967 age 89.
 In the 1939 register she was living with her sister Harriet and husband, and noted as “incapacitated”.

 - Maude Beatrice Collins was born in 1878.
 She also never married and died in 1949 age 70.
 In the 1911 census her occupation was noted as “bookbinder”.
 I’ve not found her in the 1939 register.